whelandm/CSU44052-ComputerGraphics/README.md

-# CSU44052 - ComputerGraphics - Final Project
+# CSU44052 - Computer Graphics - Final Project
 Final submission for Computer Graphics module.
 Full explanation as well as link to video demonstration included in the Final Report.

 ## Assignment Specification